Fodor's Expert Review Bond Street

 This world-class shopping haunt is divided into northern "New" (1710) and southern "Old" (1690) halves.
 You can spot the juncture by a bronzed bench on which Franklin D. Roosevelt sits companionably next to Winston Churchill.
-At No. 35, on New Bond Street, you'll find Sotheby's, the world-famous auction house, as well as upscale retailers like Asprey's, Burberry, Louis Vuitton, Georg Jensen, and Church's.
-You'll find even more opportunities to flirt with financial ruin on Old Bond Street, with flagship boutiques of top-end designers like Chanel, Gucci, and Yves St. Laurent; an array of fine jewelers including Tiffany; and art dealers Colnaghi, Spink Leger, and Agnew's.
+At No. 34–35, on New Bond Street, you'll find Sotheby's, the world-famous auction house, as well as upscale retailers like Asprey's, Burberry, Louis Vuitton, and Church's.
+You'll find even more opportunities to flirt with financial ruin on Old Bond Street, with flagship boutiques of top-end designers like Prada, Gucci, and Yves Saint Laurent; an array of fine jewelers including Tiffany & Co.; and art dealers Richard Green, Richard Nagy, and Trinity Fine Art.
 Cork Street, which parallels the top half of Old Bond Street, is where many top dealers in contemporary art have their galleries.